5:15am PT by Lesley Goldberg

 Young Rock — STRAIGHT-TO-SERIES ORDER

-Logline: Based on Dwayne "The Rock" Johnson's formative years, the actor will appear in every episode, bookending flashbacks to early points in his life growing up in Hawaii and becoming a wrestler-turned-actor.
+Logline: Based on Dwayne "The Rock" Johnson's formative years, he will appear in every episode, bookending flashbacks to early points in his life growing up in Hawaii and becoming a wrestler-turned-actor.

 Cast: Dwayne Johnson